International Policy Actions on Wireless

 - Phones designed for children under 7 years old are prohibited from sale.

-- Total Advertising Ban on cell phones aimed at children younger than 14.
+- Total Advertising Ban on cell phones aimed at children.

 - Mandatory Radiation SAR levels must be available for consumers at point of sale.